 Waterproofing Roof Cap Stone, EIFS Siding and Terracotta Block

-LESLIE: Heading on over to Clint in Texas.
+LESLIE: Heading on over to Clint in Texas with a question about waterproofing.
 How can we help you today?

 CLINT: Would like some recommendations on a good waterproofing for the cap stones on my roof.
 My house is a commercial-style building with a flat roof and the parapet is crowned with cap stone.
 And I need to waterproof that.
 And I have an exterior that is EIFS and it needs a good waterproofing.
 And then part of the home’s exterior is also terracotta block.
 I think the concrete is letting water soak down into it and then when it freezes, it shatters.

 TOM: Alright.
-Well, starting with the cap stone, OK, at the parapet wall, what you want to use is simply a silicone-based sealer for that, since it’s a masonry product.
+Well, starting with waterproofing, OK, at the parapet wall, what you want to use is simply a silicone-based sealer for that, since it’s a masonry product.
 So a silicone waterproofing sealer for masonry is what you would use there.

 Now, the more difficult matter is when you mentioned that you have EIFS.
 And EIFS is exterior insulated foam siding.
 This is that siding that looks like stucco but it’s not; it’s foam.Now, do you happen to live in a home that’s masonry or is it a wood structure?